Each year we award grants to over 80 non-profit organizations!!

 We are proud to sponsor three school clubs: UCSD’s Circle K club, and the Key Clubs of the La Jolla and University City High Schools.
 We provide advisors for each Club, assist them in their annual goals, invite them to participate in our volunteer events, luncheon meetings, and assist them with their annual budgets.

-If you'd like to be considered for a Kiwanis grant, please complete the form below!
+If you would like to be considered for a grant, please click this link to the Grant Request Form.
+Complete the form and email it to firstname.lastname@example.org

 4H CLUB, SAN DIEGUITO A BRIDGE FOR KIDS ALPHA PROJECT ATHENAEUM MUSIC ART LIBRARY BAJA FRIENDS OF THE LIBRARY BALBOA PARK (FRIENDS OF) BIG BROTHERS/SISTERS SD COUNTY THE BISHOP’S SCHOOL BOY SCOUTS – LA JOLLA TROOP 4 BOY SCOUTS – SD IMPERIAL COUNTY BOYS & GIRLS CLUB SD COUNTY BRAILLE INSTITUTE CAMPFIRE SD COUNTY CAPTAIN BOOK CASA DE LOS POBRES, USA CHALLENGED SAILORS CHILDREN’S CANCER NETWORK COASTAL BAY GIRL’S SOFTBALL COMMUNITY CAMPERSHIP COUNCIL COMM.
 CHRISTIAN SERVICE AGENCY CONNECTMED INTERNATIONAL CONNER’S CAUSE FOR CHILDREN CRUZ ROJA AMERICANA (RED CROSS) EDUCATION PROJECT INT’L EL REFUGIO FLYING SAMARITANS FATHER JOE’S VILLAGES FOSTERING OPPORTUNITIES FRIENDS OF LJES GUIDE ON HERMANAS DE UNIDAS HOME OF GUIDING HANDS INCLUDE AUTISM INTERFAITH SHELTER NETWORK INTERNATIONAL RELIEF TEAMS JUST IN TIME LA JOLLA ART & WINE FESTIVAL LA JOLLA CHILDREN’S SYMPHONY LA JOLLA CHRISTMAS PARADE LA JOLLA COMMUNITY CENTER LA JOLLA CONCERTS BY THE SEA LA JOLLA ELEMENTARY SCHOOL LA JOLLA HIGH SCHOOL LA JOLLA HISTORICAL SOCIETY LA JOLLA PARKS AND BEACHES